juliejonak/Blockchain-Notes/README.md

 <br>

-This returns a true/false boolean value depending on if it passes our proof of work.
+This returns a true/false boolean value depending on if it passes our proof of work (the first four digits are 0000).

 We can test this by commenting out the `response` object data and replacing it with proof: